weiwenhao/parker/README.md

 #### Example

-The packaging of the executable and resource files mentioned above is a **standard use case**.
-Of course, there are some non-standard ways to use it, for instance, with a python3.11 based server:
+The above example of packaging the executable file and resource file is a **standard usage** example.
+However, there are non-standard usage scenarios as well, such as with a server written in python3.11:

 ```
 > tree .